-What Pete Buttigieg Really Did at McKinsey
+What Pete Buttigieg Says He Did at McKinsey

 “I was looking for a place where I could learn as much as I could by working on interesting problems and challenges in the private sector, the public sector, in the nonprofit sector,” he said.
 “And that’s what I got to do.
 And of course, I needed income.
 I’m not going to pretend that I wasn’t earning a paycheck too, and knew that.”

 Buttigieg pointed out that after living off his savings from McKinsey for his first two runs for office, he’d spent himself into credit-card debt by the time he was elected mayor in 2011.
 He noted, as he often does, that he is the only one of the four current front-runners in the polls whose net worth is under $1 million.
 He observed that lawyers running for president in past elections hadn’t been asked to disclose their clients.
-(Warren has—her campaign released a new round of disclosures from her campaign on Sunday night.)
+(Warren has—her campaign released a new round of disclosures on Sunday night.)

 As for what the work actually was, Buttigieg said it was mostly on screens and paper.
 Math.
 Databases.
 PowerPoint presentations.
-Rarely did he interact with employees at the clients he was advising.
+Rarely did he interact with employees of the clients he was advising.
 He said that while working with Blue Cross Blue Shield of Michigan, he remembered going along with his manager to a few meetings with people on staff, but he couldn’t remember any meeting he’d been able to attend on his own.
 “Mostly I was with fellow consultants in a room working on a spreadsheet,” he said, explaining that the analysis had focused on rent, travel costs, mail, and printing, but nothing having to do with policy or premium costs.
 He insisted that none of his work could have led to people’s insurance changing, or being taken away.
 Because the Blue Cross Blue Shield work had been his first assignment, he said, he’d been even more removed from any of the real substance of it, describing his work as feeding math into “a PowerPoint that my manager would take and then bring to a partner who I imagine eventually presented something to a decision maker.”
-As to whether advising on cutting costs led to people losing their jobs, Buttigieg said he’d been moved off the project after three months, in 2007, years before the company made cuts that caused outcries.
+As to whether advising on cutting costs led to people losing their jobs, Buttigieg said he’d been moved off the project after three months, in 2007, years before the company made cuts that caused an outcry.
 “I don’t know what the conclusions were or what it led to.
 So it’s tough for me to say.”

 But it worked out well for him.
 His next assignment was a six-month stint in Toronto working for a supermarket chain called Loblaws, which was looking to cut prices, and brought him in to figure out how to do it in a way that would actually help the bottom line.
 The analysis he built, Buttigieg told me, was millions of lines of data.
 It was too big for Excel, so he put it into a different program that needed to be run through a special laptop that he toted around and nicknamed Bertha.